 7. Shane West // Season 2, Episode 20

 Shane West had a number of bit parts on other shows, including Boy Meets World and California Dreams, before he booked the role of Sean Dwyer in “Go Fish."
 Look for him in the scene where the swim team is in the sauna: He's the one who tells Xander that the steroids the swim team is taking—which the coach has laced with fish DNA to improve the swimmers’ performance (and is unknowingly turning them into sea monsters)—are in the steam.
-After Buffy, West starred in A Walk to Remember and on the TV series ER and Nikita.
+After Buffy, West starred in A Walk to Remember and on the TV series ER, Nikita, and Salem.

 8. Pedro Pascal // Season 4, Episode 1

 Before he was getting his skull crushed as Oberyn Martell in Game of Thrones, Pedro Pascal was Pedro Balmaceda, and he played Eddie, a potential friend for Buffy, in “The Freshman.”
 In a Reddit AMA, Pascal explained that his character was “kind of [Buffy’s] first friend in college, or she finally meets a nice person that's in the same boat as her.
 And unfortunately I am turned into a vampire by the head campus vampire, and Buffy is forced to kill her first college friend.
 Or her first new college friend.”
 It was one of his first jobs out of college, which Pascal said “made my sister and friends very very proud.”
+Pascal has also appeared in The Adjustment Bureau, on The Mentalist, and this August, on Netflix's Narcos.

 9. Kal Penn // Season 4, Episode 5